MatthewMarkgraaff/matthewmarkgraaffdotcom/content/posts/2020-04-23-building-a-video-chat-service-with-webrtc-javascript-go.md

 * Open source
 * Runs in the browser
 * Vibrant community
-* Enables peer to peer media communications (potentially no middle man and totally private video calls)
+* Enables peer to peer media communications

 **Signaling**